 Cause: High Water Pressure

-Humming means your home’s water pressure is likely too high.
-This can create problems like water leaks and damage to faucets and other fixtures.
-A plumber can help you control water pressure, which should be about 60–70 PSI.
+Humming means your home’s water pressure is probably too high.
+This can cause problems like water leaks and damage to faucets and other fixtures.
+A plumber can help you regulate water pressure, which should be about 60–70 PSI.

 4. Plumbing is Vibrating